GaloisInc/grease/doc/dev.md

 - A 32-bit PowerPC ELF executable named `test.ppc32.elf`.
 (At the moment, we don't include 64-bit PowerPC executables, but we could if the need arose.)
 - An x86_64 executable named `test.x64.elf`.

-Each executable should contain an entrypoint symbol named `test`.

-By default, each test will be run as though `grease` were invoked with the following command-line options:

-* The entrypoint is set to `--symbol test`.
-* `--iters` is set to `128` to ensure that the `xfail-iters` tests complete in a somewhat reasonable amount of time.
-* All other command-line options inherit their default values.

-If you wish to override these options, you can do so by adding a line that begins with `// flags: ` to the corresponding C program, like so:
+By default, each test will be run as though `grease` were invoked with the binary as its only argument.
+Tests may provide further command-line  flags by adding a line that begins with `// flags: ` to the corresponding C program, like so:

 ```c
 // flags: --symbol foo --stack-argument-slots 5